Santa’s Surprise !

 For the filling you need:

-1 tsp chilli finely chopped
+1 tblsp of finely chopped coriander leaves

-3 tbsp of refined oil
+1 tsp of refined oil

 Salt to taste